 All laboratory work and approximately one-half of the non-lecture time will be spent working in collaborative problem-solving groups.
 It will be a rigorous program, requiring a serious commitment of time and effort.
 Overall, we expect students to end the program in the spring with a solid working knowledge of scientific and quantitative concepts and the ability to reason critically and solve problems.

-Students completing this program will have covered material equivalent to one year of general biology and general chemistry.
+Students completing this program will have covered material equivalent to one year of general biology with laboratory, one year of general chemistry with laboratory, and two quarters of algebra-based physics with laboratory.
 Successful students will be prepared to pursue upper-division work in chemistry, biology, and environmental science.

 Fields of Study